 When you start Windows 98 for the first time after installing your motherboard, Windows will detect all plug-and play devices.
 Follow the Add New Hardware Wizard to install all necessary device drivers.
 When prompted to restart, select No and then follow the setup procedures in this section.

-NOTE: Because there are various motherboard settings, options, and expansion cards, the following can only be used as a general reference and may not reflect exactly the screen contents displayed on your screen.
+NOTE: Because there are various motherboard settings, options, and expansion cards, the following can only be used as a general reference and may not be an exact reflection of your system.

 5. SOFTWARE SETUP